OpenMDAO/OpenMDAO-Framework/docs/design-doc/linear_solvers.rst

 **calc_gradient** -- return a Jacobian of outputs with respect to inputs.
 The return format can be an array or a dict as specified by return_format.

-solve -- solve the current linear system with a custom right hand side vector.
-This is used by Newton solvers
+**solve** -- solve the current linear system with a custom right hand side vector.
+This is used by Newton solvers.

 There are currently 3 linear solvers in OpenMDAO, selectable in any ``Driver`` by changing the ``lin_solver`` enum in ``gradient_options``.